StackVista/stackstate-docs/use/metrics-events/golden_signals.md

 ![Error percentage check](../../images/telemetry/http-error-check.png)

-### Check function: Total response time check
+### Check function: Greater than or equal

+The `Greater than or equal` check function can alert you when one of your telemetry streams is above a certain threshold.
+A DEVIATING health state is returned when `DeviatingThreshold` is crossed and a CRITICAL health state is returned when the metric stream value is above the specified `CriticalThreshold`.

-To help you meet your SLA, you can also create a check to make sure your maximum response is below a certain threshold:
+Use this function to make sure you meet your SLO for maximum response time, for example:

 ![Response time check](../../images/telemetry/http-resp-time-check.png)